 Authorial voices framing the field

 The work captured through the literature review is overwhelmingly produced by authors based in the US, UK (often, England), Australia and Canada.
 These authorial voices dominate the field with other countries having sparse, and sometimes no, research available in English language.
-While the prevalence of Anglo-Saxon research is very much to be expected due to our sole consideration of work in English literature, it is also likely to reflect the deeply unequal distribution of research resources across the globe we alluded to earlier in this paper.
+While the prevalence of Anglo-Saxon research is very much to be expected due to our sole consideration of work in English literature, it is also likely to reflect the deeply unequal distribution of research resources across the globe we alluded to earlier in this article.
 Based on the returns generated by the literature search, two of the three journals which published the most in this field during the period considered are both UK-based (Studies in Higher Education and Gender and Education).
 Research in this area tends to be produced by researchers who are not only located in the above-named countries but who also research their country of residence, with few exceptions (e.g., Rachel Brooks’ cross-national comparison of the UK and Denmark; Brooks, 2012).

-As well as the statistical dominance of researchers conducting research in and about their (wealthy, Anglo-Saxon) country of residence, another pattern relates to the prevalence of female authorial voices, many of whom also appear to be, at the time of writing those texts, the mothers of young children and, in the main, to be White.
+As well as the statistical dominance of researchers conducting research in and about their (wealthy, Anglo-Saxon) country of residence, another pattern relates to the prevalence of female authorial voices, many of whom also appear to be, at the time of writing those texts, the mothers of young children and, in the main, to present as White.
 However, information on ethnicity, as well as age, social class, sexuality and dis/ability is not openly accessible, thus touched upon but not discussed in detail here.
 Considering that only a small number of academics have researched this field (with maybe the exception of research on academic mothers), it is relevant to note that several doctoral students (PhD and EdD) have made it their focus in the recent years (see, eg, Dent, 2021 and King, 2020, in the UK, and Hook, 2016, in Australia) – an element which suggests capacity-building in the field.